Amy Shefftz, APRN, RN, PMHNP, PMHNP-BC, NP

 What should a new client know about working with you?

-As a board-certified Psychiatric Mental Health Nurse Practitioner specializing in medication management, I work with individuals facing a wide range of mental health challenges — including depression, anxiety disorders, ADHD, bipolar disorder, and more.
-From the very first appointment, you can expect a thorough, unhurried experience.
-I take the time to conduct a comprehensive psychiatric evaluation that covers your current symptoms and their impact on your daily life, your medical and treatment history, what has or hasn't worked for you in the past, and the goals you have for your care.
-Starting with this depth of understanding helps us build a stronger foundation and reduces unnecessary trial and error down the road.
+As a board-certified Psychiatric Mental Health Nurse Practitioner specializing in medication management, I work with individuals facing a wide range of mental health challenges—including depression, anxiety, ADHD, bipolar disorder, and more.
+From your very first appointment, you can expect a thorough, unhurried experience.
+I conduct a comprehensive psychiatric evaluation covering your current symptoms, their impact on daily life, your medical and treatment history, what has or has not worked before, and the goals you have for your care.
+Starting with this depth of understanding builds a stronger foundation and reduces unnecessary trial and error down the road.
 My prescribing philosophy blends evidence-based medicine with individualized attention.
-Every recommendation I make takes into account your specific diagnosis, symptom severity, any coexisting health conditions, your current medications, potential side effects, affordability, and your own preferences.
-Clear communication is at the core of how I practice.
-I explain diagnoses and treatment options in straightforward, approachable terms — including how medications work, what improvements to realistically expect, potential side effects, and typical timelines.
+Every recommendation accounts for your specific diagnosis, symptom severity, coexisting health conditions, current medications, potential side effects, affordability, and your own preferences.
+Clear communication is central to how I practice.
+I explain diagnoses and treatment options in straightforward, accessible terms—including how medications work, realistic expectations for improvement, potential side effects, and typical timelines.
 I genuinely welcome your questions and believe the best outcomes come from true collaboration.
-My aim is to create a nonjudgmental environment where you feel comfortable being open about your experiences and concerns.
+My aim is to create a nonjudgmental space where you feel comfortable being open about your experiences and concerns.
 I schedule regular follow-ups to track your progress, refine your treatment plan, and address any new challenges.
-I'm also accessible between appointments and coordinate with other members of your care team when it supports your wellbeing.
-Whether you're beginning psychiatric medication for the first time or looking to improve an existing treatment plan, my goal is to provide reliable, expert care that eases your symptoms, supports daily functioning.
+I remain accessible between appointments and coordinate with other members of your care team when it serves your well-being.
+Consistency and continuity are not afterthoughts in my practice—they are cornerstones of it.
+Whether you are beginning psychiatric medication for the first time or looking to improve an existing plan, my goal is to provide reliable, expert care that eases your symptoms and supports your daily functioning.
+You deserve care that grows with you.

 What is your typical process for working with clients?